chottosid/Veritas/README.md

 ## What We Built

-Justice Nexus Chain is a comprehensive platform that connects citizens, police officers, judges, and lawyers in a transparent, blockchain-powered ecosystem.
+Full Stop is a comprehensive platform that connects citizens, police officers, judges, and lawyers in a transparent, blockchain-powered ecosystem.
 Think of it as a digital bridge between traditional justice systems and modern technology.

 **Key Features:**
 - Citizens can file complaints with blockchain verification